ASF committers can add key fingerprints to their LDAP record using the SelfServe web application.

 .asc file, check that the whole fingerprint is present.

-Also check that there are no leading or trailing spaces (embedded spaces are OK) because LDAP encodes these (and the app does not handle the decoding)
+Also check that there are no leading or trailing spaces (embedded spaces are OK) because LDAP encodes these (and some other apps may not be able to decode them)

 The files in the Project keys directory are generated from the Committer keys, and grouped by project/podling.